 In addition to studying for the exam, here are some other preparatory necessities.

-~ Find out where the exam will be held.
+- Find out where the exam will be held.
 Obtain maps or directions and take a test drive or trip to make sure you know where you’re going and determine how long it will take (if you’re late, you’ll be turned away).

-~ Print at least two copies of your ATT email; it contains your identification number.
-Although this is not supposed to be a requirement to enter the exam room, having a paper copy handy is a protection against problems like website outages and will help you feel more confident and prepared.
+- Print at least two copies of your ATT email; it contains your identification number.
+Although this is not supposed to be a requirement to enter the exam room, having a paper copy handy is protection against problems like website outages and will help you feel more confident and prepared.

-~ Notify the exam center well ahead of time if you need any kind of accommodation to take the test.
+- Notify the exam center well ahead of time if you need any kind of accommodation to take the test.

-~ Prepare as noted in the Top 10 Tips below.
+- Prepare as noted in the Top 10 Tips below.

 On Exam Day

-~ Answered 75 questions correctly
+- Answered 75 questions correctly.

-~ Answered the maximum number of questions for the computer to determine if you have passed or failed
+- Answered the maximum number of questions for the computer to determine if you have passed or failed.

-~ Used up all the allotted time.
+- Used up all the allotted time.

 After the Exam

 Some BON/RB organizations participate in the Quick Results Service.
 This allows you to see your unofficial results 48 business hours after you take the exam.
 There is a fee of $7.95 for this service, which is available on the Pearson Vue candidate website.

 If you did not pass, you will receive a profile of your performance, which can help you study to retake the test.
 You may retest 45 days (this is the minimum; it may vary by state) after the first exam.
 You will need to contact your BON/RB about the need for a retest, re-register with Pearson Vue and pay another fee.

-Top 10 Tips for Exam Day
+Top 10 Tips for NCLEX Exam Day

-4. Relax.
+- Breathe and relax.
 Since you have the full six hours, take your time to read questions and answers carefully.
 Periodically close your eyes or look away from the screen to give your eyes a rest.
 You’ll have a couple of scheduled break periods when you can get up and move around, or go to the bathroom.

-5. Stay focused.
+- Stay focused.
 Use earplugs (the exam proctors usually have them) is you’re easily distracted by noises.

-8. Take advantage of the tutorial.
+- Take advantage of the tutorial.
 You’ll have a short tutorial before you start the actual exam.
 This offers an opportunity to have a practice run.

-9. Inform the exam proctors if you run across a duplicate question.
+- Inform the exam proctors if you run across a duplicate question.
 Duplicate questions are considered erroneous.

-10. Go easy on yourself.
+- Go easy on yourself.
 Tying yourself up in knots because you realize you missed a question is going to increase the chances of making another mistake.
 Deal with each question and then let it go.

-Resources on Test Preparation
+Resources for NCLEX Test Preparation

 As with any examination, correct preparation for the NCLEX makes a world of difference.
 In addition to purchasing resources, think about other strategies that might help you do better on the test.
 For example, would you learn best in a study group?
 If so, you could all share the expense of buying several prep books and share them around.
 Here are some useful resources:

-5. Davis’s Drug Guide for Nurses and Mosby’s Pharmacology Memory Guide – for the all-important pharmacology topics, these two books focus on boosting your knowledge of medications.
+- Davis’s Drug Guide for Nurses and Mosby’s Pharmacology Memory Guide – for the all-important pharmacology topics, these two books focus on boosting your knowledge of medications.
 The Davis book offers online resources as well as a one-year subscription to their online drug guide.
 The Mosby’s is designed specifically to help visual learners master pharmacology.

-7. Kaplan’s NCLEX-RN Content Review Guide – if you’re an ace student and feel you primarily need a general review rather than an in-depth study guide, this is a good choice.
+- Kaplan’s NCLEX-RN Content Review Guide – if you’re an ace student and feel you primarily need a general review rather than an in-depth study guide, this is a good choice.
 It offers a concise overview of all the main exam topics.